-Since the state last revisited funding for the day-to-day operations of CTA, Metra and Pace in 1983, CTA has grappled with a steep decline in inflation-adjusted funding levels.
-Between 1985 and 2004, CTA's public funding for mainline bus and rail operations trailed inflation by more than one percent every year.
-These reductions have added up.
-If funding had just kept even with inflation since 1985, CTA cumulatively would have received $1.6 billion more to operate its buses and trains.
+CTA has grappled with a steep decline in inflation-adjusted funding levels.
+CTA's public funding for mainline bus and rail operations trailed inflation by approximately one percent every year.
+If funding since 1987 had kept even with inflation, the CTA would have received cumulatively $1.6 billion more to operate its buses and trains.

 The Chicago Transit Board will consider the proposed budget at a November meeting.
 It will also be presented to the Cook County Board in November, as required by the RTA Act.
 The Chicago Transit Board must submit a budget to the RTA by November 15th and the RTA must approve budgets for the service boards by year end.

-The proposed budget is available for public review at the CTA's General Office at the 567 W. Lake Street, Chicago, Illinois, 60661, second floor, weekdays between 8 a.m. and 4:30 p.m.
+The proposed budget is available for public review at the CTA's General Office, 567 W. Lake Street, Chicago, Illinois, 60661, second floor, weekdays between 8 a.m. and 4:30 p.m.
 Regular and large print copies are available at this location.
 Copies will also be available at the main office of the Regional Transportation Authority, reception desk, Suite 1550, 175 W. Jackson, Chicago, Illinois 60604.
 A copy of the proposed budget is also posted on the CTA's web site at www.transitchicago.com.
-A list of libraries and additional locations where the document will be available is attached.# # #
+Following is a list of libraries and additional locations where the document will be available.# # #